pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a new variable called `rng` to the for-loop which will store a randomly generated number between `0` and `100` as its value.
+Add a new variable called `rng` to the for loop which will store a randomly generated number between `0` and `100` as its value.

 {{< learner-task-help >}}